vertica/vertica-prometheus-exporter/README.md

 ## Configuration and Example Collector Files

-We supply a default exporter configuration file and example files in two places.
+We supply a default exporter configuration file and example collector files in two places.
 They are in the cmd/vertica-prometheus-exporter/metrics directory and in the examples directory.
 The ones in the metrics directory are prepackaged in the tarball and the source used for build it and docker images.
 They can be used as is with only the data_source_name change noted under package releases.
 They can also be modified for learning or extending the starter metrics sets.
 The examples copies are duplicates and considered the originals in case you need to revert back to them for some reason.
 It's also a convenient place to store work in progress collector files or alternate configuration files.

 The configuration and collector examples below are extracts that cover the core elements.

-###The exporter configuration file vertica-prometheus-exporter.yml
+### The exporter configuration file - vertica-prometheus-exporter.yml

 **The global settings section to adjust scrape and connection settings**
 ```